-the mycelial soul
+the mycelial self

 “In difficult times, organisms find new symbiotic relationships in order to expand their reach.
 Crisis is the crucible of new relationships.”